dobobaie/bamboo-server/README.md

 ### Environment variables

-The JSON format bellow must be filled and saved at the root of the repository as `.env` file.
+Tne environment variables bellow must be saved at the root of the repository as `.env` file.

+JSON format
 ```
 {
   "NODE_ENV": "production",